JasonTang99/Oasis/README.md

 Jason

-Special Credit to Mr. Choi who helped me do the math and coding (I'm braindead)
+Special Credit to David Choi who helped me math and check over my code (I'm braindead)

-Special credit to Ms. Vleck who was there
+Special credit to Hayley Vleck who was there and asked for credit

 And Lance Oribello Noel Gonzalez Lance Lance Noel Oribello is just special